 The Move Focus Block

-Important: Due to camera limitations, the Move Focus block is only supported by Canon and Nikon cameras!
+Important: Due to camera limitations, the Move Focus block is only supported by Canon, Nikon, and Phase One cameras!

 The Move Focus block is used to build recipes that directly manipulate the focus position of the connected camera, for example when performing focus stacking.

 When configuring the Move Focus block, there are two settings, Focus Direction and Focus Amount.